danfuzz/samizdat/doc/language-guide/02-data.md

   literals, underscores are ignored and may be used for readability.
 * `\&name;` &mdash; XML entity name. `name` represents any of the standard XML entity names.
 As with hexadecimal escapes, multiple entity names can be included by separating them with commas.
-See [the XML spec for entity names](http://www.w3.org/TR/xml-entity-names/bycodes.html) for a full list of names.
+This form also accepts the `&#...` and `&#x...` forms for numeric character references See [the XML spec for entity names](http://www.w3.org/TR/xml-entity-names/bycodes.html) for a full list of names.

 There are two additional backslash escapes, neither of which cause any characters to be included in the result: